-- Is there anything you’ve seen in the news this week that challenges the belief in an all-good and all-powerful God?
+- Is there anything in particular that you’ve seen in the news this week that challenges the belief in an all-good and all-powerful God?

 Understand & Evaluate

 - Simon Smart talks about the different ways people try to cope with suffering and loss.
-Which of these do you see most commonly?
+Which of these do you see most often?
 What other ways are there of coping with suffering?

-- The resources suggest that in times of suffering, Christians take comfort by looking at the person of Jesus – his life, death and resurrection.
-Why might that perspective be helpful when going through difficult times?
+- The resources suggest that in times of suffering, Christians take comfort by knowing that God is in control and working for our good, and by looking at the person of Jesus – his life, death and resurrection.
+Why might these beliefs be helpful when going through difficult times?

 - What is interesting and surprising about what Jesus prays?
 What do we learn about him from this?

-- How might this passage be helpful to us when we experience suffering?
+- How might this passage be helpful for someone experiencing suffering?

-- Write a personal journal entry reflecting on the question of suffering and the issues and perspectives that have been raised in today’s class.
-Which (if any) of the points made in these resources most resonates with you?
-What concerns do you still have about God and suffering?
-Be honest about your feelings, opinions and questions.
+- Write your own song, poem, or journal entry reflecting on the question of suffering and the issues and perspectives that have been raised in today’s class.
+Be honest about your feelings, opinions, questions, and concerns that you still have about God and suffering.

 - Return to the 3,2,1 Bridge Thinking Routine you began earlier.
 Now that you have explored the topic further, write down:

 - 1 metaphor or analogy that you now think explains the relationship between God and suffering